LTUC/amman-python-401d3/class-41/lab/README.md

 - Deploy your Next.js app.
   - An app you build fresh just for this lab.
   - The app you built for previous lab.
   - Convert one of your "vanilla" React app's to Next.js
   - Really, anything.
   - As long as you created it with Next.js

 ## Implementation Notes

 - You'll need a Vercel account and to link it to Github.
   - The Deployment instructions above will walk you through it.

 ### Stretch Goals

 - Hook up Next.js app with your Django Rest Framework API.
 - Deploy a preview build (include URL in README)
+- Try different styling libraries, e.g. [TailwindCSS](https://tailwindcss.com/){:target="_blank"}
-- Use a competing host.
+- Use Sass instead of CSS

 ### User Acceptance Tests

 No automated testing today.

 ## Configuration

 - Create Github repository with your choice of name
   - Choose something you like because it will be the default name of your deployed app.
 - Submit pull request to completed project.
 - Customize README.md for your app.
   - Include deployed URL in README